 DATA pin – The first pin accepts the digital data needed for transmission.

 VCC pin – It acts as the transmitter’s supply power pin.
 Often, the positive DC voltages range from 3.5V To 12V.
-Again, remember that supply voltage is directly proportional to the RF output in that a higher voltage results in a greater range.
+Again, remember that supply voltage is directly proportional to the RF output in that a higher voltage results in a more excellent range.

 GND pin – It is the ground pin.

 Antenna pin – It connects to the external antenna.
-It is advisable to solder a 17.3cm piece of solder wire for increased range in the pin.
+It is advisable to solder a 17.3cm piece of solder wire for increased range in the plug.

 VCC pin – It is the power supply of the receiver.
 Contrary to a transmitter, 5V is recommendable for the receiver.